Ed Godfrey: Assistant to General Manager

 In 1993, Godfrey was named Assistant to the General Manager, a position he held until his retirement in 2000.

 In 1996, Godfrey was one of "28 early career broadcast journalists" who presented discussions during the Taishoff Broadcasting Seminar.
 The seminars were aimed at identifying new issues facing broadcasters.
 Godfrey was chosen by his peer fellows after being nominated by leaders of the Society of Professional Journalists based on "his past achievements in the broadcast field".

 Testimony before US Congress as news director

 Godfrey's opinion was sought by the US Congress on a number of matters.
 Godfrey testified before the United States Senate Committee on Rules and Administration on September 18, 1985, in support of televising US Senate sessions.

 On July 20, 1987, Godfrey testified before the United States Senate Committee on Commerce, Science, and Transportation regarding the Broadcasting Improvements Act of 1987, commenting specifically on the standards for licensees and increasing minority ownership of broadcast stations.

 Radio Television News Directors Association service

 Director-at-large

 The Radio Television News Directors Association (RTNDA) is often referred to as "the national voice for electronic journalists".
 Godfrey was elected to two two-year terms as a director-at-large of the RTNDA, first in 1978 and then in 1980.
-In 1979, Godfrey was elected to the Executive Committee the RTNDA for a one-year term.
+In 1979, Godfrey was elected to the Executive Committee of the RTNDA for a one-year term.